s1155003185/VCCProjectGenerator/README.md

         In Generation Mode, Java class file will be generated in path specified.
         In Java, it must have prefix src/main/java

+#### Naming rules
+Generator will only copy the folder without renaming but using c++ class name as file name while converting c++ class to Java class

+C++
+    Folder: name must be lowercase and no seperator such as "_"
+    Filea: name must be lowercase and sperated by "_"

+Java
+    Folder: name must be lowercase and no seperator such as "_"
+    Filea: name must be same as Class name

 ### Update Rule
 Procedure:
 1. Download template.